OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 The [Levenshtein](http://en.wikipedia.org/wiki/Levenshtein\_distance)
 distance (also known as "edit distance") is probably the simplest and most intuitive distance function between strings and is often still very effective due to its general applicability.
-It measures the minimal number of 'edit operations' that are required to change one string into the other.
+It measures the minimal number of ' edit operations ' that are required to change one string into the other.

 It's worth noting that there are many flavors of edit-based distance